 Selecting these options on the New Employee wizard will add the Salary (SAL) pay code to the employee's Default Pay Codes tab.
 With this pay code, the salary amount for the employee will be automatically calculated each pay based on the pay period.

-If you enter leave for an employee directly in their pay (without using Timesheets) you will need to manually reduce the number of hours for the Salary pay code by the number of leave hours.
+If you enter leave for an employee directly in their pay (without using a Leave Request or Timesheet entry) you will need to manually reduce the number of hours for the Salary pay code by the number of leave hours.
 For example, if the employee's Salary hours are 80 but they took 8 hours sick leave you need to reduce the Salary hours to 72.

-To make life easier you can use the Timesheets for recording leave taken.
+The other method to record leave taken is to use the Timesheets.
 This way the salary hours will be automatically reduced by any leave hours that have been entered in the pay period.
-FlexiTime recommends that you use the Timesheets for recording leave taken as this then provides a record of leave for the employee as required by the Holidays Act.
+FlexiTime recommends that you use Leave Requests or Timesheet entries for recording leave taken as this then provides a record of leave for the employee as required by the Holidays Act.

 Other hourly amounts from the time sheet will not be included in the pay.
 If you do have an hourly payment that is to be on top of the salary amount you can create a special work category for this by checking the Special Salaried Payment box on the work category screen.